 - Your AD password table (containing hashed passwords)

 - The encryption algorithm of your AD password table

-- All domains found in your AD tree
+- The primary domain found in your AD tree

 The PET also uses your business email domain to assess the amount of data that is publicly available about your organization.

 It is important to note that this tool will never display or report the actual passwords of any user accounts in your AD.
 Passwords within AD are in a hashed format and will not be visible at any point.
 The test results will simply identify the user accounts which fail the test so you can decide how to remedy that.

 Additionally, the data pulled from AD is encrypted.
 The information obtained during the test is saved in local memory, not to disk.
 Your domains are the only data transmitted to us from your AD at any point during the test.